 At Family First Intervention, we’ve carefully considered the complex dynamics at play when a substance use disorder begins to pull a family apart.
 That’s why we believe that an intervention with the entire family needs to take place before the intervention with the addict.

 This informative resource explains what it looks like when family members enable their loved one’s addictions and explores why this pattern happens in the first place.
-The path to a stable recovery opens up when every family member learns to hold themselves accountable.
+The path to a stable recovery opens up when all family members learn to hold themselves accountable.

 How Do Family Members and Friends Enable Addiction?

-Family First Intervention has served hundreds of families that have been affected by a substance use disorder.
-Over this time, we’ve observed very consistent patterns regarding enabling in the family.
+Family First Intervention has served hundreds of families affected by a substance use disorder.
+During this time, we’ve observed very consistent patterns regarding enabling in the family.

 Family Members Must Set Limits On Themselves